Steps to Apply

 What does my admission status mean?

-Department Reviewing File for Program Eligibility*: The SDSU Graduate Admissions Office has completed the initial evaluation and the applicant's file has been forwarded to the graduate department for review.
+Department Review*: The SDSU Graduate Admissions Office has completed the initial evaluation and the applicant's file has been forwarded to the graduate department for review.
 Each graduate department makes admission recommendations based on an applicant's completed file (transcripts, diploma/degree certificate) and any required supplemental documents (resume, personal statement, letter of recommendation).
 There is no further action required of the applicant.

 *Please note this status only applies to required documents submitted to the SDSU Graduate Admissions Office.
 Applicants should check with their individual department for the status of required supplemental documents.